-Junar is a citrus species nutritious fruit.
-It is being commercially cultivated in 42 V.D.C. of Sindhuli District. and 6 VDC of Ramechap district.
-It is cultivated in places with altitudes of 800 to 1300 meter along the Mahabharata range.
-Scientifically this is proved as the appropriate area and altitude for Junar farming.
-The Junar tree starts bearing flowers in April and the fruit is ready from December and can be enjoyed till the end of April.
-And it is scientifically known as Citrus Sine sis. junar is a juicy fruit having easily separable 10 segments of pulps.
-It is yellow to orange reddish in color and rich in flavor.The shape of the fruit is globose or ovate and sub-globose but it is normally an apex round with slightly depressed in base round.
-Junar is being commercially cultivated in 42 V.D.C. in Sindhuli.
-Ratanchura, Tinkanya, Jalkanya, Bitijor, Basheshwor, Majhuwa and Dumja villages are the pocket areas.
+Junar is a citrus species and a highly nutritious fruit.
+It is being commercially cultivated in 42 V.D.C.s of Sindhuli District and 6 V.D.C.s of Ramechhap District.
+It is cultivated in places with altitudes of 800 to 1300 meters along the Mahabharata range.
+Scientifically, this is proven as the appropriate area and altitude for Junar farming due to its favorable microclimate and soil fertility.
+The Junar tree starts bearing flowers in April, and the fruit is ready from December and can be enjoyed till the end of April.
+It is scientifically known as Citrus sinensis.
+Junar is a juicy fruit having easily separable 10 segments of pulps.
+It is yellow to orange-reddish in color and rich in flavor.
+The shape of the fruit is globose or ovate and sub-globose, but it is normally apex round with a slightly depressed base.
+Junar is being commercially cultivated in 42 V.D.C.s in Sindhuli.
+Ratanchura, Tinkanya, Jalkanya, Bitijor, Basheshwor, Majhuwa, and Dumja villages are the major pocket areas known for producing high-quality Junar through organic and sustainable farming methods.

 Download Storybook of Junar, Sindhuli